ETH-DISCO/advx-bench/docs/0-model-selection.md

 # 1. model selection

 ## 1.1.
-RoZ benchmark (CVPR 2024)
+RoZ benchmark (CVPR 2024) 🔥

 > see: https://arxiv.org/pdf/2403.10499
 >
-> has the same goal as us - but only focuses on CLIP models for classification on ImageNet
+> has the same goal as us - only focuses on CLIP models for cls tasks on ImageNet
->
-> note: Vision Transformer (ViT) architectures demonstrate better robustness against adversarial attacks compared to the CLIP models, so we should focus on them

 ranking by performance (based on table 2)